 the Island

-You have to be pumping your legs up and down the slope to understand why we run around the house or down to the creek, as fast as we can.
-You have to be there, to understand why we hike the path that to outsiders, might seem exactly the same year after year, but to us, the cousins, changes constantly.
+to be there, to understand why we hike the path that to outsiders, might seem exactly the same year after year, but to us, the cousins, changes constantly.
 You have to be there to know how ridiculously funny washing our hair in the pump is.
-You have to be there to know why we tip each other over in the hammock, or lie on the grass and just read or or playing dodge ball on a hill, or organize our beach glass by color.
-You have to be there to understand why we dress up and dance in the parade in front of the whole island.
+You have to be there to know why we tip each other over in the hammock, or lie on the grass and

 You won't understand the magic unless you're there.